 Image Credit: HARDINGE, SUPER-PRECISION T Series

-Can you describe your Grinding Systems and how does Hardinge ensure optimal production output?
+Can you describe your Grinding Systems and how Hardinge ensures optimal production output?

 In aligning with the Hardinge philosophy, we design functionality that gives end users the ideal manufacturing platform that is required without compromising on capability.
 The manufacturing platform also ties into process automation by being able to accurately repeat the manufacturing process with minimal human input from start to finish.
 Our high-resolution vision systems, tool laser measuring technologies, high-resolution probing and measurement systems for automated machining, fully integrated 5-Axis control architecture, industry-leading hydrostatic B/B1 axes swiveling technology, multi-spindle technology on same machine platform, automatic tool change spindles (ATC), integrated 20-position tool changers, and flexible wheel dressings, among countless other industry-leading features, all work together to create a robust and versatile manufacturing platform for a world of high-precision automation.